Accredited Debt Relief: 2024 Review

 Types of debt settled by Accredited Debt Relief

 Only unsecured debts are eligible for Accredited Debt Relief’s programs.
 In other words, debts that are not attached to collateral like a home or a car.
-The company helps settle credit card debts, medical debts and payday loans.
-It does not work with federal student loans, mortgages or car loans.
+The company helps settle credit card debt, medical bills and payday loans.
+It does not work with federal student loans, mortgages or auto loans.

 Accredited Debt Relief pros and cons